-Nyang Nyang is one of the bigger white sand beaches in south Bali, with clean blue water and lots of wide open space, plus a photogenic wooden shipwreck.
+Nyang Nyang Beach is one of the bigger white sand beaches in south Bali, with clean blue water and lots of wide open space, plus a photogenic wooden shipwreck.

-The walk down and back up is a killer, but it’s worth it if you’re looking for a nice quiet beach without the crowds!
+The walk down and back up is a bit of a killer, but it’s worth it if you’re looking for a nice quiet beach without the crowds!

 Nyang Nyang beach sits at the bottom of a big cliff, and to reach it you’ll have to hike down from the parking area above.

 That sounds scary, but it’s not at all.
-The hike actually takes only about 20 minutes on the way down and 30 minutes going back up.
+The hike takes about 20 minutes on the way down and 30 minutes going back up.

 There are a few sections with loose rocks you could slip on, but it’s never anything dangerous at all.
 We wore sandals and that was fine all the way.

-Climbing back up is pretty exhausting and there are no drinks for sale down there, so I’d recommend bringing some water!
+Climbing back up is pretty exhausting and there aren’t always drinks for sale here, so I’d recommend bringing some water!

 Nyang Nyang Beach Shipwreck

-This beach is famous for the shipwreck in the sand, but that’s actually located at Nunggalan Beach, which is a bit further.
+Nyang Nyang beach is famous for the shipwreck in the sand, but that’s technically located at Nunggalan Beach, which is a bit farther.

-You can still reach the shipwreck from Nyang Nyang since both beaches are connected, but it’s a long walk in the sand to get there — more than 1 mile (2 km).
+You can still reach the shipwreck from Nyang Nyang since both beaches are connected, but it’s a long walk in the sand to get there — more than 2 kilometers (1 mile).

 If you’re mainly wanting to see the shipwreck, then go to Nunggalan Beach instead.
 It’s much easier to reach from there.

-Either way, the shipwreck is a very cool spot to sit and take pictures for your Instagram.
+Either way, the Nyang Nyang beach shipwreck is a very cool spot to sit and take pictures for your Instagram.
 The views in the background are amazing too.

-There used to be two Uluwatu shipwrecks here (both fragments from the same boat), but sadly one of the boats seems to have washed away.
+There used to be two Uluwatu shipwrecks here (both fragments from the same boat), but sadly one of the pieces seems to have washed away.

 How To Get To Nyang Nyang Beach